indexed-finance/nirn-optimiser/README.md

 Put these three things in env_vars.ts:

-* The private key (sans leading 0x) for the wallet that you want to execute a reweight from,
+* The `PRIVATE_KEY` (sans leading 0x) for the wallet that you want to execute a reweight from,
-* Your Infura API key to read on-chain data and submit the reweight
+* The `INFURA_KEY` that allows you read on-chain data and submit the reweight via their API, and
-* The address of the _underlying token_ of the vault: if you're optimising the nUSDT vault, enter the USDT address.
+* The address of the `UNDERLYING` token of the vault: if you're optimising the nUSDT vault, use the USDT address.

 If you don't have an Infura API key, here's how to get one: https://medium.com/jelly-market/how-to-get-infura-api-key-e7d552dd396f

-PLEASE be careful with your private key.
-Don't clone this repo and then accidentally push it up.
+PLEASE be careful with your private key. _Don't_ clone this repo and then accidentally push it up.

 ## Execution